kubernetes/kubernetes/docs/admin/high-availability.md

 If you are turning up a fresh cluster, you will need to install the kubelet and kube-proxy on each worker node, and set the `--apiserver` flag to your replicated endpoint.

-## Vagrant up!

-We indeed have an initial proof of concept tester for this, which is available [here](../../examples/high-availability/).

-It implements the major concepts (with a few minor reductions for simplicity), of the podmaster HA implementation alongside a quick smoke test using k8petstore.

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->
 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/docs/admin/high-availability.md?pixel)]()